Ever Thought About ‘Selling’ Service?

 So my point is this: why do we in the customer service industry still feel it is OK to duck out of being clear with customers what we deliver?

 As a sign of our growing maturity, we need to make it clear what the customer can expect and produce our equivalent of product labelling.
-It’s called your service menu.
+Let’s call it your service menu.

-Launch Your Own Service Catalog (you might be first)
+Launch Your Own Service Catalogue (you might be first)

-Figuring out answers to this type of checklist becomes the basis of your service catalog which is then promoted to customers in the same way that product catalogs already are.
+Figuring out answers to this type of checklist becomes the basis of your service catalogue which is then promoted to customers in the same way that product catalogues already are.

 Having issued this challenge many times before, I can anticipate the way you have been shaking your head and thinking about all the reasons why this is a bad idea.
 So let me leave you with two further thoughts.